Chinese hackers breached US govt email accounts: Microsoft

 Microsoft said Storm-0558 gained access to email accounts at approximately 25 organizations including government agencies.

-Microsoft did not identify any of the targets but a US State Department spokesperson said the department had “detected anomalous activity” and had taken “immediate steps to secure our systems.”
+Microsoft did not identify the targets but a US State Department spokesperson said the department had “detected anomalous activity” and had taken “immediate steps to secure our systems.”

 “As a matter of cybersecurity policy, we do not discuss details of our response and the incident remains under investigation,” the spokesperson said.